yorkulibraries/islandora/README.md

 ## Requirements / Installation

-Setting up a full digital repsository is a daunting task involving many moving parts on one or more servers.
+Setting up a full digital repository is a daunting task involving many moving parts on one or more servers.
 To make things easier to get started, you can fully bootstrap a complete repository solution using our Ansible installer, claw-playbook.
 It can install both to a local Vagrant environment for development purposes, or it can install to one or more remote servers by providing your own playbook.
 By default you'll get one server with everything on it (i.e. the kitchen sink install).
 But